OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 To push your images to Docker Hub, you need to configure a connection to Docker Hub with an authorized user.

-For this, we navigate to the **Connections** tab of our OctoPetShop project:
+For this, navigate to the **Connections** tab of our OctoPetShop project:

 ![](teamcity-project-connections.png)